Pyramid-Family/Pyramid-Family/On-Off/README.md

 ## How to run

-Compile and run the program by the following commands.
+Compile and run the program with the following commands.

 ```bash
 $ cmake .